Noise-Resilient Group Testing: Limitations and Constructions: Introduction

-{\bf Related Work. } There is a large body of work in the group testing literature that is related to the present work; in this short presentation, we are only able to discuss a few with the highest relevance.
-The exact group testing problem in the noiseless scenario is handled by what is known as \emph{superimposed coding} (see \cite{ref:DR83survey,ref:KBT98}) or the closely related concepts of \emph{cover-free families} or \emph{disjunct matrices}\footnote{A $d$-superimposed code is a collection of binary vectors with the property that from the bitwise OR of up to $d$ words in the family one can uniquely identify the comprising vectors.
-A $d$-cover-free family is a collection of subsets of a universe, none of which is contained in any union of up to $d$ of the other subsets.
-These notions are extended to the noisy setting, e.g., in \cite{ref:Mac97}.}.
-It is known that, even for the noiseless case, exact reconstruction of $d$-sparse signals (when $d$ is not too large) requires at least $\Omega(d^2 \log n / \log d)$ measurements (several proofs of this fact are known, e.g., \cite{ref:DR83,ref:Rus94,ref:Fue96}).
+It is known that, even for the noiseless case, exact reconstruction of $d$-sparse vectors (when $d$ is not too large) requires at least $\Omega(d^2 \log n / \log d)$ measurements (several proofs of this fact are known, e.g., \cites{ref:DR83,ref:Rus94,ref:Fue96}).
 An important class of superimposed codes is constructed from combinatorial designs, among which we mention the construction based on MDS codes given by Kautz and Singleton \cite{ref:KS64}, which, in the group testing notation, achieves $O(d^2 \log^2 n)$ measurements\footnote{Interestingly, this classical construction can be regarded as a special instantiation of our framework where a ``bounded degree univariate polynomial'' is used in place of the underlying randomness condenser.
 However, the analysis and the properties of the resulting group testing schemes substantially differ for the two cases, and in particular, the MDS-based construction owes its properties essentially to the large distance of the underlying code.
-In Appendix~\ref{sec:bitprobe}, we will elaborate in more detail on this correspondence as well as a connection with the \emph{bit-probe} model in data structures.}.
+In Section~\ref{sec:bitprobe}, we will elaborate in more detail on this correspondence as well as a connection with the \emph{bit-probe} model in data structures.}.
+A nearly optimal construction of $d$-disjunct matrices with $O(d^2 \log n)$ rows (using a derandomized construction of codes on the Gilbert-Varshamov bound) was obtained by Porat and Rothschild \cite{ref:PR08}.
+They also use combinatorial designs based on error-correcting codes with large distance as their main technical tool\footnote{This construction is \emph{weakly} explicit, in the sense that we later define in Definition~\ref{def:matrix}.}.
+More recently (independently of the initial publication of our work \cite{ref:Che09}), Indyk, Ngo, and Rudra gave a randomized construction of $d$-disjunct matrices that also achieves the optimal $O(d^2 \log n)$ number of measurements \cite{ref:INR10} for noiseless group testing.
+Similar to the present work, their technique is based on list-decodable codes and their construction is equipped with an efficient reconstruction algorithm (with polynomial running time in the number of measurements).
+They also obtain an explicit construction when the sparsity parameter $d$ is small (namely, $d=O(\log n / \log \log n)$).